sweetkitten07/ElementsOfHarmony/README.md

 ---
 Developers:
 - [Andy K Sparklight](https://github.com/Andy-K-Sparklight) known as *Andy* in [**XUOGROUP**](https://www.xuogroup.top).
+We know the importance of updating, so we promise: **As long as it's here, we will be updating it.**

 ---
 That's the end, thank you for reading this document!